jsankhla67/E-Commerce-Supply-Chain-Intelligence/README.md

 ## 🗄️ Database Setup

 1. Create a MySQL database.
+2. Import the Olist dataset into the `data/raw` folder.
-2. Execute SQL scripts in the following order:
+3. Execute the SQL scripts in the following order:

 ```
 01_setup.sql